 - Enter your individual letter writer’s email addresses in your application: You will enter each of your letter writers' individual email addresses in your application.
 Once your application is submitted Drexel will send an email to each of the letter writers with instructions on how to upload their letter directly into your application.

 You may submit more than the three required letters of recommendation/evaluation either electronically to firstname.lastname@example.org or mail to:

 Back to Top

 Tuition for the Current Academic Year

-Tuition information for the Interdisciplinary Health Science program is available on the Drexel Central website.
+Tuition information for the Interdisciplinary Health Sciences program is available on the Drexel Central website.